Everything you need to know about the TMS!

 What is the TMS?

 The TMS is an aptitude test for medical degree programmes in Germany.
-It is not only recognised in the application procedure for human medicine, but also for dentistry and veterinary medicine.
-Unlike other aptitude or entrance tests for medicine (e.g. HAM-Nat, MedAT), the test does not test factual knowledge, but tests the participants' visual skills, memory, basic mathematical and scientific understanding, spatial reasoning, concentration and diligence.
-The test can be taken independently of the Abitur (i.e. before, during or after) and may be repeated once within one year after the first participation - for candidates whose first attempt was before May 2022, however, the last possible retake date is in autumn 2023.
-In the event of a retake, both results are valid.
+It is not only recognised in the application process for human medicine, but also for dentistry and veterinary medicine.
+Unlike other aptitude and admission tests for medicine (e.g. HAM-Nat, MedAT), the test does not test factual knowledge, but rather puts the participants' visual skills, memory, basic mathematical and scientific understanding, spatial reasoning, concentration and diligence to the test.
+The test can be taken independently of the Abitur (i.e. before, during or after) and may be repeated once within one year of the first participation.

 When does the TMS take place?

-The TMS takes place every year in spring and autumn with two consecutive dates each at numerous locations throughout Germany.
-Registration takes place in January/February and July/August.
-You can find the next dates with the corresponding registration deadlines on the official website of the test coordination office: www.tms-info.org/fristen-und-termine.
+The TMS takes place every year in spring and autumn, with two consecutive dates at numerous locations throughout Germany.
+The autumn TMS in particular offers an additional opportunity for applicants to improve or supplement their test results, as the applicant has had sufficient time to prepare.
+Registration for this takes place in January/February and July/August.
+The next dates with the corresponding registration deadlines can be found on the official website of the Test Coordination Centre: www.tms-info.org/fristen-und-termine.

 How do I register for the TMS?

-The application for the TMS is divided into three phases, with first-time participants applying in phase 1.
-Phase 2 and 3 are for repeaters, with priority given in phase 2 to those who did not receive a place for their second attempt in the previous round.
+Registration for the TMS is divided into three phases, with first-time participants applying in phase 1.
+Phases 2 and 3 are aimed at repeaters, with those who did not receive a place for their second attempt in the previous round being prioritised in phase 2.

 How is the TMS structured?

-The TMS is divided into seven subtests, each of which tests different skills.
-The subtests take place directly one after the other and are only interrupted by a one-hour break after the fourth test.
+The TMS, designed as an aptitude test for medical degree programmes, is divided into seven subtests, each of which tests different skills.
+The subtests take place one after the other and are only interrupted by a one-hour break after the fourth test.

 The TMS starts with the task group "Assign pattern".
-Carefulness and visual skills are important here, as you have to recognise tiny differences among several, mostly histological images - and under time pressure!
-To complete all 24 tasks with 5 possible answers each in the given 30 minutes is a real challenge, but can be trained well with a lot of practice and some patience.
+Carefulness and visual skills are required here, as you have to recognise tiny differences between several, mostly histological, images - and under time pressure!
+Completing all 24 tasks, each with 5 possible answers, in the given 30 minutes is a real challenge, but can be trained well with a lot of practice and a little patience.

-We continue with the second test: "Basic understanding of medicine and the natural sciences".
-In this test, one of five correct answer options must be selected for a total of 24 short medical texts in 60 minutes.
+We continue with the second test: "Basic medical and scientific understanding".
+In this test, you have 60 minutes to choose one of five correct answers to a total of 24 short medical texts.
 Careful reading and a basic understanding of science are very helpful here - but don't worry, although some basic biological knowledge won't hurt, factual knowledge is not necessary.
 So don't focus your preparation on memorising the contents of the exercise texts.
-All the information needed to answer the question is given in the text!
+All the information you need to answer the question is given in the text!

 TMS - Test for medical degree programmes

-Behind subtest number four, "Quantitative and formal problems"is a group of tasks that primarily tests the mathematical skills of the participants.
-You have 60 minutes for 24 tasks and should be able to deal with formulas, conversions, quantities and units.
-A certain amount of preparation is also very useful here in order to familiarise oneself with the types of tasks.
+Behind subtest number four, "Quantitative and formal problems" is a group of tasks that primarily puts the participants' maths skills to the test.
+You have 60 minutes to complete 24 tasks and should be able to deal with formulae, conversions, quantities and units.
+A certain amount of preparation is also very useful here in order to familiarise yourself with the types of tasks.

 After the exertions of the "morning part", the well-deserved one-hour lunch break takes place after the fourth test.

-After that, it's intensive with the memorisation phase of the memory tests "Learn figures" and "Learning facts" more.
-As the names imply, these tests are mainly about memory capacity.
-While you have four minutes to memorise 20 complex figures in the "learning figures" test, you have six minutes to memorise the name, age, profession, a characteristic and a clinical picture of a total of 15 imaginary patients in the "learning facts" test that follows directly.
-After this memorisation phase, which lasts a total of ten minutes, you have to keep all the memorised information in your head for another whole hour before you have to reproduce it correctly in the reproduction phase.
+This is followed by the intensive memorisation phase of the "Learn figures" and "Learn facts" continue.
+As the names imply, these tests are primarily about memory capacity.
+While you have four minutes to memorise 20 complex figures in the "Learn figures" test, you have six minutes to memorise the name, age, profession, a characteristic and a clinical picture of a total of 15 imaginary patients in the "Learn facts" test that follows immediately after.
+After this ten-minute memorisation phase, you have to keep all the information you have memorised in your head for a whole hour before you have to reproduce it correctly in the reproduction phase.
 In addition, no notes may be taken during this test.

-After the sixth subtest has been completed and the previously learned figures and facts have been asked in the reproduction phase of the memorisation tests, we move on to the seventh and final subtest "Diagrams and tables".
+After the sixth subtest has been completed and the previously learnt figures and facts have been tested in the reproduction phase of the memory tests, the seventh and final subtest "Diagrams and tables".
 Here, 24 diagrams and tables are to be analysed and evaluated in one hour.
-Although the sometimes very complex figures can seem daunting at first, similar patterns and traps can often be found in the questions, which is why, as with the "Quantitative and Formal Problems", it is also highly recommended in this test to familiarise yourself with the exact types of tasks.
+Although the sometimes very complex-looking diagrams can seem daunting at first, there are often similar patterns and traps in the questions, which is why it is highly recommended that you familiarise yourself with the exact types of tasks in this test as well as in the "Quantitative and formal problems".

-During the test, one works in a test booklet in which the tasks and answer options are located.
+During the test, you work in a test booklet containing the tasks and possible answers.
 The selected answers must then be transferred to a separate answer sheet for each task, which may only be worked on with a pencil and eraser.
-IMPORTANTIf the time for a subtest has expired, you must immediately scroll to the next test, scrolling back is not possible.
-STRICTLY forbidden and will be punished with immediate test exclusion.
-Since each subtest is printed on coloured paper in different colours, such offences are bound to be noticed and cheating is therefore pointless.
-You should therefore always make sure that you tick the answers on the sheet at the same time as you complete the tasks.
-If you do not finish a subtest in time and there are still empty boxes left on the answer sheet, it is highly recommended to simply tick them randomly in order to at least have the chance of a lucky strike or two.
+IMPORTANTIf the time for a sub-test has expired, you must scroll to the next test immediately.
+STRICTLY is prohibited and will be penalised with immediate exclusion from the test.
+As each subtest is printed on coloured paper in different colours, such offences will inevitably be noticed and cheating is therefore pointless.
+You should therefore always make sure that you tick the answers on the sheet at the same time as completing the tasks.
+If you don't finish a subtest in time and there are still empty boxes left on the answer sheet, it is highly recommended that you simply tick them at random to at least have a chance of getting a lucky hit or two.

 How do I prepare for the TMS?

 Disclaimer: Unfortunately, there is no universal secret recipe for perfect preparation.
-Everyone knows themselves best and should prepare individually!
-The following tips can provide a framework for those who are unsure how to start, but any deviations from them are also good and correct!
+Everyone knows themselves best and should personalise their preparation!
+The following tips can provide a framework for all those who are unsure how to start, but any deviations are also good and correct!

 You should not start preparing too early, but ideally not too late either.
-Depending on the time available and the type of learner, about two to three months should be planned.
-If you start learning too early, you risk a lack of motivation and a flattening learning curve, but starting too late can also mean stress and not fully exploiting your potential.
-The daily learning time should also not be exaggerated; practising about three to four subtests per day on 5-6 days a week is usually quite sufficient.
-A daily combination of visual, mathematical/scientific and memory tests makes sense.
+Depending on how much time you have and what type of learner you are, you should allow around two to three months.
+If you start studying too early, you risk a lack of motivation and a flattening learning curve, but starting too late can also mean stress and under-utilised potential.
+The daily learning time should also not be exaggerated; practising around three to four subtests per day, 5-6 days a week, is usually completely sufficient.
+A daily combination of visual, maths/science and memory tests makes sense.

-Participants who want to prepare for the TMS can choose from a wide range of materials and preparation courses offered by various providers.
-While practice books with tips and simulations are highly recommended for preparation, the sometimes expensive courses can certainly be helpful, but are not absolutely necessary.
+Participants who want to prepare for the TMS can choose from a wide range of materials and preparation courses from various providers.
+While practice books with tips and simulations are highly recommended for preparation, the sometimes expensive courses can certainly be helpful, but are not essential.

-If you want to save money, you can also buy used materials at auctions, e.g. via Facebook groups or Ebay classifieds.
-However, you should make sure that the booklets have either only been edited in pencil and erased or that you have only worked with copies.
+If you want to save money, you can also buy the materials second-hand via Facebook groups or Ebay classifieds, for example.
+However, you should make sure that the booklets have either only been edited in pencil and rubbed out or that only copies have been used.
 Some publishers of test material also provide free practice material to print out.

-To get you started, the TMS Coordination Office also offers a brochure containing the exact rules, as well as examples for all task groups: https://www.tms-info.org/wp-content/uploads/informationsbroschuere_tms-1.pdf
+The TMS Coordination Centre also offers a brochure containing the exact rules and examples for all task groups as an introduction to learning: https://www.tms-info.org/wp-content/uploads/informationsbroschuere_tms-1.pdf

 Sometimes it can be helpful to exchange ideas with like-minded people during preparation and thus gather tips and motivation.
-It is also useful to get in touch with other TMS candidates via groups on Facebook or Telegram, for example, in order to discuss difficult tasks and solutions together.
-However, the constant input from outside can also promote stress and lead to comparing oneself too much with others.
-Depending on your type, you might want to look for smaller groups or only join up with individual participants.
+Contact with other TMS candidates via groups on Facebook or Telegram, for example, is also useful for discussing more difficult tasks and solutions together.
+However, the constant input from outside can also cause stress and lead to you comparing yourself too much with others.
+Depending on your type, you may therefore want to look for smaller groups or only socialise with individual other participants.

 TMS - Test for medical degree programmes

-Participation in the TMS is voluntary, but can increase your chances of getting a place at a medical school immensely.
-It is relevant for all those who want to apply via the additional aptitude quota (ZEQ) or the selection procedure of the universities (AdH).
-However, it is of no advantage for the Abitur best quota, as well as the preliminary quota, which is used by people from non-EU countries, second degree applicants and people with hardship applications, among others.
+Participation in the TMS is voluntary, but can increase your chances of being accepted.
+Medical study place but increase immensely.
+It is relevant for all those who wish to apply via the Additional Aptitude Quota (ZEQ) or the university selection procedure (AdH).
+On the other hand, it has no advantage for the Abitur best quota or the preliminary quota, which is used by people from non-EU countries, second degree applicants and people with hardship applications, among others.

 How does the test day work?

+To ensure that the test day runs smoothly and that all regulations are complied with, it is essential to familiarise yourself with the exact procedures and requirements.
 The test day starts in the morning between 8 and 9 am at the test location.
-Since it is not possible to enter after 9:45 a.m. and registration is still necessary beforehand, it is important to be on site in good time and to plan enough buffer for traffic jams, train delays and the like during the journey.
+As admission is not possible after 9.45 a.m. and registration is required beforehand, it is important to arrive on time and to allow enough time for traffic jams, train delays and the like when travelling.

-For registration you must absolutely the following items are brought along:
+To register, you must absolutely The following items must be brought along:

 • the Test invitation (printed or digital)